Skip to main content

 June 13, 2012

 Last month, House Republicans chose to play politics with victims of domestic violence and pass a weakened, GOP version of the Violence Against Women Act (VAWA) that limits protections for certain classes of individuals instead of a bipartisan, Senate-passed version.
-And the drumbeat hasn't stopped for Speaker John Boehner and his colleagues
+And the drumbeat hasn't stopped for Speaker John Boehner and his colleagues to put the safety and security of American women first.

 Blog Post